ajinkya-kulkarni/PyTextureAnalysis/README.md

-# Package Name
-PyTextureAnalysis

-# Summary
-PyTextureAnalysis is a package that contains tools to analyze the texture of images, including functions for calculating local orientation, degree of coherence, and structure tensor of an image.
+PyTextureAnalysis is a package that contains tools to analyze the texture of images.

-## Overview

 This code contains functions to calculate the local orientation of fibres in an image, as well as the degree of coherence, which is a measure of how bundled and organized the fibres are.
 The following functions are included:

 - `make_coherence`: calculates the degree of coherence of fibres in an image based on the eigenvalues and structure tensor of the image.
 - `make_image_gradients`: calculates the gradients of an image in the x and y directions using Gaussian filters.